aspotton/ml-base/README.md

 # ml-base

 Base image for machine learning projects using Tensorflow.
 The idea is you can clone this repo and use it to start a new ML project.
 It auto detects exposed NVIDIA GPUs when starting and will install the correct version of Tensorflow for your app.
+If there is a GPU present, it will use `tensorflow-gpu` or fallback to `tensorflow`.
 There is no dependency on nvidia-docker, either.

+The host system does need to have CUDA installed if you want to use the GPU (expected under /usr/local/cuda-*).
+CUDA support is passed into the container from the host system.

 ![Supported Python Versions](https://img.shields.io/badge/python-3.3%20%7C%203.4%20%7C%203.5%20%7C%203.6-blue.svg)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)